 Hawke, Merrill and Isabela: Merrill and Isabela are already close friends and ship each other with Hawke depending on romance paths.

-Bethany or Carver being conscripted into either the Circle or the Templars if you leave them in Kirkwall during the Deep Roads expedition, or becoming Grey Wardens after being infected by the taint, or dying of the taint, or dying at the hands of the Ogre in Lothering.
+Bethany or Carver being conscripted into either the Circle or the Templars if you leave them in Kirkwall during the Deep Roads expedition, or becoming Grey Wardens after being infected by the taint, or dying of the taint if you don't bring Anders, or dying at the hands of the Ogre in Lothering.
 Getting the Hawke estate back rings hollow because they aren't there with you.
 See above for why it gets even lonelier.

 Anders blowing up the Chantry.
-Especially if you are in a romance with him.
+Especially if you're in a romance with him.

-If you help Merrill with all her quests with the mirror you end up having to kill the possessed Keeper.
+If you help Merrill with all her quests with the mirror, you end up having to kill the possessed Keeper Marethari.
 And unless you choose the counter-intuitive 'I assume responsibility' dialogue option when confronting the clan, you also have to slaughter the entire clan.
-Including people like the mother of the boy you saved previously from the Fade, a friendly story teller, and a proud craftsman who had previously explained his work.
+Including people like Feynriel's mother, Arianni, Paivel the story teller, and Master Ilen the craftsman.
 It's especially horrifying if you played as a Dalish Warden in Origins.

 Rescued from the Scrappy Heap: Before the game's release, many fans weren't thrilled about the fact that the game had a new player character, Hawke, in place of the Grey Warden from the previous game.
 The "Destiny" trailer went a very long way towards reconciling people to the idea.